Chapter 1 : Chapter 1.

 We all laughed as Bailey came back downstairs.
 “Okay,” she said.
 “I’m ready.
 Let’s go.”

-“So, where to, girls?” asked Frank, coolly.
+“So, where to, girls?” asked Frank, smiling.
 By the sound in his voice you could just tell he actually enjoyed spending time with us.
 Since he’s almost twenty-one now, and he didn’t live at home anymore, it was really nice being able to see him again.
-He had gotten a job at the Ministry and ever since then we hadn’t been able to see him much.

 “I need more potion ingredients and my sixth year books,” I announced.
 “What about you, Bay?”